FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/initial-deployment.md

         2. On the Linux machine where HaProxy was setup execute the following command `systemctl` start haproxy.
 It can also be deployed in docker using the following command:
             `docker run --rm -d -v <folder-containing-haproxy.cfg>:/usr/local/etc/haproxy/ -p <port>:<port> haproxy`.
 5. Prepare the configuration files for SecureTransport Server:
-    1. Create the secret file and encrypted password for the database (see section <a href="../deployment-prerequisites#SecretFile" class="MCXref xref">Secret file</a>)
+    1. Create the secret file and encrypted password for the database (see section [Secret file](../deployment-prerequisites#SecretFile))
     2. Upload a copy of the `taeh` file in a dedicated location, e.g. `/server/runtime/secrets`
-    3. Prepare `db.conf` file using the encrypted database password from step 3.a and all the database info (see <a href="../deployment-prerequisites#dbConfig" class="MCXref xref">Prepare database configuration file (db.conf)</a>) and upload it to a dedicated location, e.g. `/server/runtime/secrets/`
+    3. Prepare `db.conf` file using the encrypted database password from step 3.a and all the database info (see [Prepare database configuration file (db.conf)](../deployment-prerequisites#dbConfig)) and upload it to a dedicated location, e.g. `/server/runtime/secrets/`
-    4.  *Optional step:* Prepare the `STStartScriptsConfig` file (see <a href="../deployment-prerequisites#StartScript" class="MCXref xref">Startup scripts configuration options</a>) and upload it to a dedicated location, e.g. `/server/runtime/secrets`
+    4.  *Optional step:* Prepare the `STStartScriptsConfig` file (see [Startup scripts configuration options](../deployment-prerequisites#StartScript)) and upload it to a dedicated location, e.g. `/server/runtime/secrets`
     5. Prepare SecureTransport feature and core licenses as per your database and put them respectively in the `st.license` and `filedrive.license` files and upload them to a dedicated location, e.g. `/server/runtime/secrets`
     6. Create Kubernetes secret with the needed files:
         `kubectl create secret generic st-server-secret -n <st-namespace> --from-file=./taeh --from-file=./db.conf --from-file=./st.license --from-file=filedrive.license`
         Note that the command should be executed where the files are located (e.g. `runtime/secrets`)
         If SSL connection to the database is used, the certificate file should be supplied in the Kubernetes secret and add at the end of the command: `--from-file=./<certificate>`
         **Note** If you are using the start script in the Kubernetes secret as prepared in the optional step, then add at the end of the command: `--from-file=./STStartScriptsConfig`
         **Note** If performance tuning is applied, the above mentioned files should be also added to the command `(--from-file=./database_configuration_components.xml --from-file=./hibernate-cache-config.xml --from-file=./scheduler.properties --from-file=./coherence-cache-config-tm.xml)`.
-See <a href="../deployment-prerequisites#PerfTuning" class="MCXref xref">Performance tuning</a>.
+See [Performance tuning](../deployment-prerequisites#PerfTuning).
     7. Modify the `st-server-kubernetes.yml` located in `/server/example-configuration/Kubernetes/`:
         1. Replace all occurances of `<namespace>` with the namespace created in 2.b.
         2. Set the image to `securetransport-server:<tag>`